VincentCavez/personalwebsite/content/about/_index.md

 ---

-Hi!
-I'm Vincent Cavez, Postdoctoral Scholar at Stanford University working at the intersection of [Human-Centered AI][10] and [Education][11] with [Dr. Hari Subramonyam][9].
-I investigate the use of AI and pen-based interfaces to support language acquisition in children with Developmental Language Disorder.
+I am a human-computer interaction researcher at Stanford University.
+I design and study digital tools that enrich human activities while making them feel simpler and more fluid, with a particular interest in gesture-based and voice interaction.
+My work spans creative practices, productivity, and learning.

-Before that, I was fortunate to pursue my PhD thesis [_"Designing Pen-based Interactions for Productivity and Creativity"_][6] with the support of my amazing supervisors, [Dr. Emmanuel Pietriga][7] and [Dr. Caroline Appert][8], within the [ILDA team][2].
+I am currently doing a postdoc with [Hari Subramonyam][9], where I mainly investigate how AI-powered storytelling can support language acquisition through polymorphic feedback.
+I received my Ph.D. in Computer Science at Paris-Saclay University, advised by [Emmanuel Pietriga][7] and [Caroline Appert][8] within the [ILDA team][2].
+Since 2024, I am also the Webmaster of the [ACM SIGCHI Paris Chapter][12].

 [1]: https://www.universite-paris-saclay.fr/en
 [2]: https://ilda.saclay.inria.fr/